AndrzejKarwoski/Weekop/README.md

 - vote for a discovery ( + / - )
 - view the discoveries added by users over the last 24 hours.

-## Things that I want to add to the site:
-- adding comments to discoveries
-- deleting discoveries

 ## Technologies: